LightOcc: Lightweight Spatial Embedding for Efficient Vision-based 3D Occupancy Prediction: Introduction

+To enhance the sensitivity of Spatial Embeddings to object edges in the driving scene, we calculate the gradient of the Single-Channel Occupancy as the edge representation and extract Edge-aware Spatial Embeddings in the same processes as described above.
+We also apply Geometric Supervision to Spatial Embeddings to improve their ability to represent the entire spatial information.
+In addition, an augmentation strategy named BEV-CutMix is proposed to increase data diversity by cutting and mixing BEV features from different scenes.

-Integrating the aforementioned components, we engineer a novel 3D occupancy prediction framework, which we denominate as LightOcc.
-We implement experiments on the commonly used Occ3D-nuScenes benchmark, and the results demonstrate that LightOcc can effectively improve the BEV-based 3D occupancy prediction baseline while maintaining model efficiency.
+Integrating the aforementioned components, we propose a novel 3D occupancy prediction framework, entirely built upon 2D convolutions, termed LightOcc.
+Experiments conducted on the multiple occupancy prediction benchmarks demonstrate that LightOcc achieves state-of-the-art results while exhibiting significant efficiency advantages.
 The major contributions of this paper can be summarized as:

-\begin{itemize} \item We substitute the cumbersome voxel features with the Single-Channel Occupancy to equivalently store height information of driving scenes.
-The Spatial-to-Channel mechanism enables the lightweight 2D convolution to extract TPV Embeddings. \item We implement the Lightweight TPV Interaction between TPV Embeddings through the simple combination of matrix multiplication and convolution operations, effectively integrating both explicit and implicit height information. \item We propose BEV-CutMix to increase the data diversity while circumventing the occurrence of erroneous occlusion relationships. \item We conducted experiments on the Occ3D-nuScenes benchmark, validating that LightOcc significantly enhances prediction accuracy while preserving the computational efficiency of BEV-based models. \end{itemize}
+\begin{itemize} \item We decouple the original voxel representation of driving scenes into BEV features and Lightweight Spatial Embeddings based on the insight that the height information is much sparser and easier to learn. \item We implement the Lightweight Cross-View Interaction to effectively integrate both explicit and implicit height information carried by Lightweight Spatial Embeddings of different views into Unified Spatial Embeddings. \item We extract Edge-aware Spatial Embedding and apply Geometric Supervision to enhance the embeddings' ability to represent the entire spatial information.
+BEV-CutMix also effectively increases the data diversity. \item We conduct experiments on multiple occupancy prediction benchmarks, demonstrating the effectiveness and efficiency of Lightweight Spatial Embedding. \end{itemize}